Tuesday, May 22: Day One

 Yet, there is also evidence of members expanding their vision and goals to effect wider socio-economic development and become catalysts for community change, including:

-The session will feature leaders from Self-Help Groups and SGs from India and Sub-Saharan Africa.
-We will learn how these individuals and their groups were able to go beyond a narrow, internal-focused agenda to develop a broader vision, a commitment to community change and the capacity to undertake a more complex set of activities.
+The session featured leaders from Self-Help Groups and SGs from India and Sub-Saharan Africa.
+We learned how these individuals and their groups were able to go beyond a narrow, internal-focused agenda to develop a broader vision, a commitment to community change and the capacity to undertake a more complex set of activities.

 Monique Diarra, Savings Group Network of Segou, Mali | Hajo Djibo, Savings Group Network of Hamdalaye, Niger | Chrisy Gawanani, CARE Malawi | Puspita Mohanty, SwayamShree SHG Federation | Kalpana Rout, SwayamShree SHG Federation | John Schiller, Independent Consultant | Stella Tungaraza, Independent Consultant